apache/cordova-plugman/README.md

         <clobbers target="chrome.socket" />
     </js-module>

-With the above example, a call to `plugman --prepare` will copy socket.js to `www/plugins/my.plugin.id/socket.js`.
+With the above example, after installing a plugin, this tool will copy socket.js to `www/plugins/my.plugin.id/socket.js`.
 Further, it will add an entry for this plugin to `www/cordova_plugins.json`.
 At load time, code in `cordova.js` will use an XHR to read this file, inject a `<script>` tag for each Javascript file, and add a mapping to clobber or merge as appropriate (see below).

 DO NOT wrap the file with `cordova.define`; this will be added automatically.
 Your module will be wrapped in a closure, and will have `module`, `exports` and `require` in scope, as normal for AMD modules.